joshturge-io/auth/README.md

 * Git will also need to be installed in order to fetch the repository from Github.
 Installation instructions can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+* If building locally you will need to install Go version 1.14 or greater.
+[Instructions](https://golang.org/doc/install).

 #### Fetch from Github

 The following commands will clone a local copy of the service and put you in the